- This event has passed.

 The Maine Outdoor Film Festival is an outlet for Maine filmmakers’ creativity.
 By attending a Maine Outdoor Film Festival screening, thousands of Mainers get the chance to see specially curated outdoor adventure and conservation filmmaking in their area.

 The film program will last approximately two hours, including a 10-minute intermission.
 Event begins at 7:00PM, and screening will start at 7:45PM.
 Please bring your own chair for comfort and safety.
-You might also consider bringing a headlamp, a brown bag lunch and bug spray.
+You might also consider bringing a headlamp, snacks, and bug spray.
 This event will adhere to the prevailing State and Local Safety Guidelines (including social distancing, crowd limits and face mask recommendations).

 Locally Supported by: